mdmtk/docs/edge/source/guide/csp/encrypt.md

 ### Overview

-The EncryptMgr allows the developer to set encryption policies on a device through MX XML.
+The EncryptMgr Feature Type allows the developer to set encryption policies on a device through MX XML.
 For example a developer can create an Encrypted File System for storing application data.

 ### Main Functionality